petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources.md

 In the event of a disaster, Liferay Cloud offers two strategies for project recovery: Automatic and Cross-Region.

 Liferay Cloud's automatic disaster recovery strategy replicates services between three availability zones within the same region.
-If an availability zone becomes unavailable, the load balancer will automatically route to the remaining availability zones without the need for user action.
+If an availability zone becomes unavailable, the load balancer routes to the remaining availability zones automatically without the need for user action.

 However, in a cross-region disaster, user intervention is required.
 To learn more about cross-region disaster recovery tools and processes, see [Configuring Cross Region Disaster Recovery](./configuring-cross-region-disaster-recovery.md).